microsoft/MIDI/get-started/midi-users/docs/midi-console.md

 midi endpoint send-message 0x41234567 0xDEADBEEF --count 10
 ```

-Send a single UMP64 message 2 seconds from now (2 million microseconds)
+Schedule a single UMP64 message 2 seconds from now (2 million microseconds).
+Offsets are in microseconds to provide more precise control.

 ```
 midi endpoint send-message 0x41234567 0xFEEDF00D --offset-microseconds 2000000
 ```

-Send a single UMP64 message fifteen times, but with a delay of two seconds in between each message
+Send a single UMP64 message fifteen times, but with a delay of two seconds (2000 milliseconds) in between each message.
+Delays are in milliseconds because they are there primarily to prevent flooding with older devices.

 ```
 midi endpoint send-message 0x41234567 0xDEADBEEF --count 15 --pause 2000
 ```

+In general, we recommend sending messages in hexadecimal format (prefix `0x` followed by 8 hexadecimal digits)as it is easier to visually inspect the information being sent.
+The 1-4 MIDI words are in order from left to right, from 1 to 4.

 ### Send a File full of Messages

 If you want to send a file full of messages, for SysEx or testing, for example, the console has provision for this.

 The file needs to have one message per line, with 1-4 32 bit words as appropriate.
 There are options for delimeter (auto, space, comma, pipe, tab), word format (binary, hex, or decimal) as well as an option to change the group index.
 The latter is especially important when you have a SysEx file saved from one group and you want to send it on another group.
+The file name can include system variables which require expansion.

 ```
 midi endpoint send-message-file %userprofile%\Documents\SysExBank12.txt --new-group-index 5